mbdunn/mbdunn.github.io/_pages/about.md

 Research
 ------
 Sounds travels much better than light underwater.
-We can use sound to see understand.
-When a  sound wave that has been reflected off a target (fish, zooplankton, microstuctures) it contains a lot of information about the targets properties.
-I primarily work improving and expanding the way we use active acoustic data.
-Lately, I have been working on using acoustics to improve our knowledge of the distribution and composition of fish and zooplankton.
-However, my background in physical oceanography, acoustical oceanography and programing keeps me interested and pursuing opportunities that require this expertise.
+Therefore, we can use sound to see underwater.
+Sonars can be used to emit sounds waved in the water at different frequency.
+When a sound wave that has been reflected off a target (fish, zooplankton, microstuctures) it contains information about the target's properties.
+In addition, the information varies depending on the frequency of the sound wave.
+I primarily work towards improving and expanding the way we use active acoustic data.
+Lately, I have been working on using echosounders (a type of sonar) installed on autonomous ocean-going vehicles to improve our knowledge of the distribution and composition of fish and zooplankton.
+My background is in physical oceanography, acoustical oceanography and programing and I continue pursuing opportunities that requires this expertise while also always learning more.